djmattyg007/freiner/doc/source/storage.rst

 =========
 In-Memory
 =========
-The in-memory storage (:class:`limits.storage.MemoryStorage`) takes no parameters so the only relevant value is :code:`memory://`
+The in-memory storage (:class:`freiner.storage.MemoryStorage`) takes no parameters so the only relevant value is :code:`memory://`

 .. _memcached: